Lookup Guide

 Free EIN Lookup: 5 Ways to Find an EIN (2026)

 You do not need to pay a third-party service to find an EIN number.
-There are five free methods that work depending on the type of organization you are searching for.
-This guide covers every method step by step.
+Five free methods work depending on the type of organization you are searching for.
+This guide covers every method step by step, and shows non-residents how to get a brand new EIN for $49.

 Short Answer